-c.
-Pre-employment checks
+4.5 Pre-employment checks

 Any offers of direct employment are conditional upon satisfactory pre-employment checks as set out in Appendix One.
-Please be aware that you cannot start work until your checks have been received and verified.
-This checking process will usually be completed by our HR team or, in some cases, by an external provider specifically engaged to support the College with our pre-employment checking process.
+Please be aware candidates cannot start work until these checks have been received and verified.
+This checking process will usually be completed by our HR team or, in some cases, by an external provider specifically engaged to support the College with elements of our pre-employment checking process.

-The pre-employment checks that we will complete if you are offered a role are as follows (for a detailed explanation of each check please see Appendix One):
+The pre-employment checks that we will complete once candidates are offered a role are mandated by government legislation and are as follows (for a detailed explanation of each check please see Appendix One):